 Combine that with routine teeth brushing, and it will go a long way towards maintaining your dog’s dental health.
 As a result, it should improve a foul breath problem.

 Preventative maintenance really is the key.
 Forget about using Listerine or any other human fixes such as mints or other candies!

 Canine Oral Health

-Having a clean and healthy you may need the help of your vet for assistance with cleaning your dog’s teeth.
+Having a clean and healthy mouth may require the help of your vet in the form of assistance with cleaning your dog’s teeth.
 It’s an important chore that you have to be diligent about.

 Each time they eat their dog food, and you don’t clean their teeth, it starts to accumulate over time.
 This is where the foul smell and discoloration eventually come from.

 Dental plaque build up is a fact of life.
 In any case, Listerine is not going to solve any of these problems.

 Brushing your dog’s teeth on a regular basis is key!